 | Household Hazardous Waste

-Many common products we use in our homes or at work contain hazardous components.
-If these products are handled or disposed of incorrectly, they can pose a threat to human health, animals, and the environment.
-When these products are discarded, they become "household hazardous waste" or HHW.
-In California, it is illegal to dispose of household hazardous waste in the trash, down the drain, or by abandonment.
-Household hazardous waste needs to be disposed of through the Alameda County Household Hazardous Waste Program.
-The county facilities will attempt to reuse, recycle, treat, or dispose of the HHW.
+Many common products we use in our homes or at work contain hazardous materials, some of which can be harmful to human health or the environment.
+When household products which are harmful to humans or the environment are discarded, they are classified as "household hazardous waste" or HHW.
+In California, it is illegal to dispose of HHW in the trash, down the drain, or by abandonment.

 The Alameda County Household Hazardous Waste Program currently operates three drop-off facilities for household hazardous waste.
 The facilities, located in Hayward, Livermore and Oakland, are free to all Alameda County residents on a limited drop-in and/or appointment basis.

 - Oakland Facility – 2100 East 7th Street, Oakland

 - Hayward Facility – 2091 West Winton Avenue, Hayward

 - Livermore Facility – 5584 La Ribera Street, Livermore

 Please visit www.stopwaste.org or call them at 1-800-606-6606 for hours of operation, proper handling procedures, and specific household hazardous waste they will accept.

 Other facilities in or near Berkeley may accept certain types of HHW.
 This table highlights a few:

 For tips on reducing household hazardous waste, visit U.S. EPA at http://www2.epa.gov/recycle/reducing-waste-what-you-can-do